 Covid-19 Safety Course

 - Offers free training for office safety protocols for the ongoing pandemic.

 Coming Soon in 2021:

 Look out for upcoming courses, such as Beyond Governing Documents (GOV-201), Bookkeeping Basics (FIN-201), Annual Meeting Management (MEET-202), Financial Statement Essentials (FIN-202), and more!

 Why It’s Not Just a One-Time Thing

-Board training isn’t viable as one-time event for each member for many reasons: 1) state and HOA laws are ever-changing, 2) the needs of your HOA evolve over time, 3) situations may come up in your HOA that you may not know how to handle off the top of your head, and 4) it’s always helpful to refresh your knowledge.
+Board training isn’t viable as a one-time event for each member for many reasons: 1) state and HOA laws are ever-changing, 2) the needs of your HOA evolve over time, 3) situations may come up in your HOA that you may not know how to handle off the top of your head, and 4) it’s always helpful to refresh your knowledge.
 Education is most successful as an ongoing process, and board training is not different.
-Every director on your board can benefit from recurring training, which will in turn benefit your entire board and the whole community.
+Every director on your board can benefit from recurring training, which will, in turn, benefit your entire board and the whole community.

 As always, we encourage you to reach out to us at Boardline with any questions or concerns you have HOA board education.
 Happy training!